moj-analytical-services/user-guidance/source/documentation/tools/airflow/instructions/dag-pipeline.md

 # As defined in the image repo
 IMAGE_TAG = "v0.0.1"
 REPO_NAME = f"airflow-{username}-example"
+# This can be any number.
+# In the case of R images, it must match the userid in the dockerfile
+USER_ID = 1337

 """
 The role used by Airflow to run a task.
 This role must be specified in the corresponding `roles/` folder in the same environment (i.e. the role is defined in environments/dev/roles/airflow_dev_{username}_example.yaml).